HarryEm/MSE327Project/README.md

 ## Data Analysis and Visualization

-Rmd script for plotting covariates and looking at various interesting tables summarizing the data can be found in
+Rmd file for plotting covariates and looking at various interesting tables summarizing the data can be found in

 ```